publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch47/schIX/m__us_usc_t10_s860.md

              Except as provided in subparagraph (B), the submission of matters under paragraph (1) shall be made within 10 days after the later of—

-                (i) the date on which the victim has been given an authenticated record of trial in accordance with [section 854(e) of this title][/us/usc/t10/s854/e] (article 54(e)); and
+                (i) the date on which the victim has been given an authenticated record of trial in accordance with [section 854(e) of this title][/us/usc/t10/s854/e] (article 54(e)), if applicable; and

-                (ii) if applicable, the date on which the victim has been given the recommendation of the staff judge advocate or legal officer under subsection (e).
+                (ii) the date on which the victim has been given the recommendation of the staff judge advocate or legal officer under subsection (e).

             (B) In the case of a summary court-martial, the submission of matters under paragraph (1) shall be made within seven days after the date on which the sentence is announced.